How to Create a Lead Generation Funnel in Your Product

-The lead generation funnel concept is all about optimisation.
+The lead generation funnel concept is all about optimization.
 Typically, companies begin to really think about it once they start generating huge amounts of traffic.
-However, just pausing to think about that for a minute will make you wonder, “why would anybody wait to begin optimising?”
-If you optimise your lead generation efforts right out of the gate and create an amazing on-boarding and user experience, you’ll accelerate the growth of your company.
+However, just pausing to think about that for a minute will make you wonder, “why would anybody wait to begin optimizing?”
+If you optimize your lead generation efforts right out of the gate and create an amazing on-boarding and user experience, you’ll accelerate the growth of your company.

 From the moment that you allow people to start using your SaaS product, you should be testing ideas, measuring results of tests, and repeating that non-stop.
 By doing this, you’ll design a lead generation funnel that helps you discover insane growth.